 Of course, nothing adds to a prehistoric atmosphere like tossing in some of these "flying reptiles."
 However, it's a good idea to take most depictions of pterosaurs with a grain of salt.
 Most media will ratchet them up to being eagles or bats on crack, snatching prey (like tasty humans) for feeding and being far more agile than they were in real life.
 Keep in mind that as in the case of most other prehistoric animals, Rule of Cool very much applies here.

 If you see a pterosaur represented in any piece of fiction, the odds are good that it will have at least one of the common stereotypical (and inaccurate) traits listed at this website and this website.
 The contents of these lists are summarized in the folder below.

-This is a subtrope of Somewhere, a Paleontologist Is Crying.
+This is a subtrope of Artistic License - Paleontology.
 See Somewhere, an Ornithologist Is Crying for the avian version and Somewhere, a Herpetologist Is Crying for a reptilian version.
 See also Giant Flyer, All Flyers Are Birds, and Dinosaurs Are Dragons (because pop culture pterodactyls are often surprisingly similar to wyverns).

 open/close all folders